-• From the Card Status History screen, click the Show Limits tab.
+- 1. View the Card Status History screen.
+See Viewing Card Status History for instructions. - 2.
+From the Card Status History screen, click the Show Limits tab.
 Daily and accumulated limits for the card are shown together with the transactions and amounts contributing to these limits.

-Figure 17: The Show Limits tab on the Card Status History screen
+Figure 36: The Show Limits tab on the Card Status History screen

-8.3 Viewing Card Fees and Fee Settings
+8.7 Viewing Card Fees and Fee Settings

 You can see the fees associated with a card, which were configured during product set up.
 For example, you can see the domestic and non-domestic fees that apply when the card is used at home and abroad.
-For more information on fee setup, see the Thredd Fees Guide.
+For more information on the setting up of fees, see the Thredd Fees Guide.